Amy-yang/gitskills/readme.txt

-Creating a branch is quick and simple.
+dev: Creating a branch is quick and simple.